2

 1

 • $\begingroup$ Yes, I do understand that $(\lambda+2)/(2\lambda+1)$ is the correct answer that matches numerics.
 However, why does the difference arise in what I ran?
 The answer to that may be important as highlighted in my question.
-Thanks for your inputs. $\endgroup$ Jan 24, 2022 at 12:28
+Thanks for your inputs. $\endgroup$ Commented Jan 24, 2022 at 12:28

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.